-Please refer to Section I.B. of the FOA for this topic area's description.
-EERE may issue approximately 3 to 6 awards in this topic area, with an average award amount of \$500,000 to \$1,000,000.
+Topic Area 3: Development and Validation of Offshore Wind Monitoring and Mitigation Technologies.
+EERE may issue approximately 2 awards in this topic area, with a maximum award amount \$1,000,000.

 EERE may establish more than one budget period for each award and fund only the initial budget period(s).
 Funding for all budget periods, including the initial budget period, is not guaranteed.
-Before the expiration of the initial budget period(s), EERE may perform a down-select among different recipients and provide additional funding only to a subset of recipients.